hydroper/as3parser/docs/features.md

 ## String literal type

-String literals are valid types.
+String literals are valid types, equivalent to `String`, but with additional type checking.

 ## ASDoc